infobloxopen/atlas-app-toolkit/README.md

 ```

 After you declare one of collection operator in your `proto` message you need
-to add `mw.WithCollectionOperator` server interceptor to the chain in your
+to add `gateway.UnaryServerInterceptor` server interceptor to the chain in your
 gRPC service.

 ```golang